 This year, I'm doing something a little different: I'll be buying very small amounts of very special coffees, 20-50lbs, and selling them here as limited edition coffees.
 I'll be rotating coffees through very quickly, I doubt most will last more than a week, so if something piques your interest, grab it quick!
 Since these are VERY limited amounts: in the off chance I run out of one Limited Release, you will be sent the next one up.
 Sold in 1lb increments.

 New Limited Release Honduras Santa Elena Adalila Argueta Honey!
+Sold out!

 When I saw that this coffee is Kombucha-fermented, I had to give it a try.
 Adalila Argueta owns a 2 acre (!) farm, and while in the past she has sold to middlemen, the last two years she has been working with Catracha Coffee to improve farm management and growing/processing practices, including the transition to organic fertilizers and fungicides to control coffee rust.
 This coffee is slightly fermented overnight before depulping, then fermented in barrels of water with Kombucha SCOBY for 24 hours, and only then laid out with mucilage still attached to the beans for honey processing on raised beds in the sun.
 This unconventional process leads to a super-clean, crisp flavor profile, unlike many experimental methods: leading with apple, pear, and apricot notes, the sweet, balanced acidity give way to soft milk chocolate and caramel notes, and even some maple syrup in the backdrop.
 The perfect fall>winter coffee!